Milo1885/Tease-AI/README.md

 	Only Contact1Present flag exists - The only viable line is "#Contact1 loves watching you stroke" Only ImageOnlyRound flag exists - The only viable line is "@ShowBlogImage" Contact1Present and ImageOnlyRound both exist - The only viable lines are "#Contact1 loves watching you stroke" and "@ShowBlogImage"
     Neither Contact1Present or ImageOnlyRound exist - The only viable lines are "Keep stroking", "Keep going" and "I want you to suffer"

+    * @Mood() - Will only display the line if the domme's mood matches the specified value (dariobrun)

+	    * @Mood(Best) - Will only display the line if the domme's mood is at the maximum value
+        * @Mood(Good) - Will only display the line if the domme's mood is within her "good mood" range
+        * @Mood(Neutral) - Will only display the line if the domme's mood is within her "neutral mood" range
+        * @Mood(Bad) - Will only display the line if the domme's mood is within her "bad mood" range
+        * @Mood(Worst) - Will only display the line if the domme's mood is at the minimum value

+		You can also use numbers to check the domme's mood to create your own absolute mood system for your Personality.
+For example, @Mood(1), @Mood(4), @Mood(10), etc

 * Bugfixes:

     * @DifferentAnswer lines were causing scripts to freeze\reset
 	* #Var[] should now work correctly no matter how it is used or how many times per line it is used.
 For example, @SetVar[C]=[#Random(#Var[A], #Var[B])]
+	* The session would end if a CallReturn ended after being called from an End script (dariobrun)
+    * Response Files weren't being read correctly if there were spaces after the brackets of the various section blocks (dariobrun)
+	* The process that @Goto() Commands used to find similar Goto Labels when an exact match wasn't found didn't account for differences in case
 	* WakeUp time was not saved until manually set by the user, causing @Morning, @Afternoon and @Night Command Filters to not work correctly
+    * @Wait() Commands will now be processed correctly on a @NullResponse line while RapidCode is active
 	* Edge phrases weren't being recognized if they contained apostrophes
+	* @ChangeVar[] didn't process negative numbers correctly. @ChangeVar[a]=[a]+[#random(-1,3)] for example, will now correctly substract 1 if -1 is rolled in the random (previously it was adding it) (dariobrun)
+	* Videos were not stretched to fit the window in certain situations (dariobrun)
 	* #DomHairLength now outputs correctly

 * Miscellaneous:

+    * Improved the @Goto() safety net: If there are multiple CallReturns active and it doesn't find a valid goto line, instead of interrupting everything, the program will send you back to the previous CallReturn in the stack (dariobrun)
+    * Multiple #Random() and @Chance() instances can now be used in the same line (dariobrun)
+    * @PlayVideo[] can now use the length parameter too, as @PlayVideo(): @PlayVideo[location\*, 2 minutes) (dariobrun)
 	* Experimental: Changed WMP docking style to see if it would help those who reported the video displaying in a very small area on the side of the screen
+	* Removed Contact timers for entering and leaving the room to avoid issues when RapidCode is active (1885 & dariobrun)
+	* Returned Statistical information to the Sub Settings menu (dariobrun)

 # Changelog - Patch 54.9.0